jemdiam/intergeneration/README.md

 	•	CSS Border Image Property (for background layout)

 Credits

-	•	A special thanks to the article CSS Border-Image Property from Smashing Magazine, which provided valuable insights and inspiration for creating the background layout used in this project.
+ A special thanks to the article CSS Border-Image Property from Smashing Magazine, which provided valuable insights and inspiration for creating the background layout used in this project.
+ Link to the article - https://www.smashingmagazine.com/2024/01/css-border-image-property

 Contributing